geosolutions-it/MapStore2/docs/user-guide/widgets.md

 ### Filter Selector

-The Filter Selector widget allows the creation of dynamic filters, enabling users to easily interact with the widget’s content, which can in turn be connected to other widgets and to the layers present on the map.
+The **Filter Selector** is an interactive tool designed to help the user explore and analyze data in MapStore quickly and easily.
+It allows the user to filter different types of content at the same time from a single control point.

+Its main features include:

+* *Instant updates*: every user action (for example, selecting a category or entering a value) is immediately reflected across all layers and support tools, such as charts, tables, and counters.

+* *Filter multiple data at once*: it lets you filter information across multiple layers at the same time based on their attributes, without needing complex operations or advanced setup.

+* *Easy to use*: simplifies data analysis, allowing the user to focus on the map and key data without navigating through complicated panels.

-Once a *Layer* is selected, the following *Filter Selector* options are available to the user:
+Once the user selects a layer from the *Filter Selector* panel, the following options are available to the user:

 <img src="../img/widgets/filter-selector-options.jpg" class="ms-docimage"  style="max-width:450px;"/>